Skip to main content

 • Multi-city recruiting.
 Bogota, Medellin, Barranquilla, Cali.
 No single-city labor market constraint.

-Function California Onshore CFG Nearshore Savings
+Function California Onshore equivalent CFG Nearshore Savings on fronter scope

-AEP surge (licensed bilingual)$45-60/hr$22-26/hr50-58%
+AEP surge (bilingual fronter)$32-45/hr$12-18/hr~50-55%

-Bilingual member services$30-42/hr$16-20/hr45-55%
+Bilingual member services intake$28-40/hr$12-18/hr~50-55%

-A 25-agent California bilingual AEP team running 7am-9pm Pacific at a $22/hr blended rate costs roughly $220,000-$275,000 across the 8-week AEP window versus $450,000-$600,000 onshore.
+A 25-agent California bilingual AEP fronter team running 7am-9pm Pacific at a $17/hr blended rate costs roughly $170,000-$210,000 across the 8-week AEP window.
+That is the pipeline that feeds your in-house licensed enrollment team.
 Run your own scenarios in our cost calculator or read the full Medicare AEP 2026 outsourcing guide.

 Onboarding Timeline